sw5e-foundry/sw5e-companions/README.md

 https://github.com/unrealkakeman89/sw5e-companions/releases/latest/download/module.json

-If you wish to manually install the system, you must clone or extract it into the `Data/modules/sw5e-companions` folder.
+If you wish to manually install the module, you must clone or extract it into the `Data/modules/sw5e-companions` folder.
 You may do this by cloning the repository or downloading a zip archive from the [Releases Page](https://github.com/unrealkakeman89/sw5e-companions).